Headings, Lists & Tables for Accessibility

 Sometimes tables are the best way to present information.
 A table for assignments and due dates, or grades and ranges can be a succinct and clear way to provide that content.
 Constructing accessible tables provides a unique challenge to ensure screen reader users can interpret the information.
 Tables need captions that give a clear indication of what the data covers.
 Header rows and header columns must be defined.
 Screen readers make use of coded header information (scoping) to index, read, and navigate table data in a logical order that associates data with appropriate header information.
 Canvas' table builder and accessibility checker help you include headers and scoping in your tables with just a few clicks.

 To create an optimally accessible table in Canvas, start by selecting the table creation button in the rich text editor toolbar (1).
 Second, select "Table" menu option (2).
-Then, select the number of rows and colums you would like your table to start with (3).
+Then, select the number of rows and columns you would like your table to start with (3).

 Screen capture of Canvas, showing location of tables button in toolbar